semperfitodd/azure_pub_sub_pattern/README.md

 ## Pattern Requirements
 - X number of applications either publishing data or subscribing to it.
+- All infrastructure is deployed to two regions.
 - All actions performed by applications must be proven to have completed or retried X number of times before an alert notification is triggered.

 ## Pattern Structure